PenTest-duck/SBT-Hilltop-CTF/Crypto/Simplified DES/README.md

-# Simplified DES Challenge - TEST PROTOTYPE
+# Simplified DES Challenge - NOT ACTUAL CHALLENGE

 You are given an S-DES encrypted ciphertext, and k2 (the second round key).